Hansimov/airead/README.md

 ## CHANGELOG
 - v0.7 (2025-01-03)
-  - Auto prompt user to fill-in endpoint and api_key, and make compatible with DeepSeek api.
+  - Auto prompt user to fill-in endpoint and api_key, and make compatible with DeepSeek api
+- v0.8 (2025-01-03)
+  - New chat button, and support history chat messages

 ## For Users